-With inflation over 8%, a frenetic home buying market, job insecurity, gas prices over $5 per gallon, volatility in stocks and bonds, the rise and fall of cryptocurrencies, and other financial pressures, your employees at all income levels may be experiencing heightened financial stress.
+With inflation on the rise, a frenetic home-buying market, job insecurity, gas prices surging, volatility in stocks and bonds, the rise and fall of cryptocurrencies, and other financial pressures, your employees at all income levels may be experiencing heightened financial stress.

 For employers, this means higher turnover, reduced productivity, increased medical costs, more 401(k) loans and hardship withdrawals, more wage garnishments, and more employees taking on side hustles and second jobs or asking for raises to make ends meet.